AlfonsoG-dev/gestorPassword/README.md

 ```

 # Disclaimer
->- this proyect is for educational purposes
+>- this project is for educational purposes
->- securitty issues are not taken into account
+>- security issues are not taken into account